chriswininger/ai-document-query-system/rag-experiments/vectoriziation-pipeline/README.md

 =======================

-This library is intended to handle the initial intake of documents, saving them into the document_import table of the database (scheme managed by spring-ai-demo-backend flyWheel migrations).
+This library is intended to handle the initial intake of documents, saving them into the document_import table of the database (scheme managed by ai-document-query-system-backend flyWheel migrations).

-Currently, the main function of this module `import-to-db.py` is perform the semantic chunking.
+Currently, the main function of this module `import-to-db.py` performs the semantic chunking.
 Eventually I'd like to move this into Java, but I was unable to identify a good package to make the semantic chunking step as simple as it is Python.